-Smiling is a well-known tactic of ingratiation and social influence.
-It is a rare person who hasn't heard the standard, "When You're Smiling (The Whole World Smiles with You)," popularized by Louis Armstrong in 1929.
-Research has confirmed the cultural wisdom on smiling and has found that smiling people are perceived as more attractive, sincere, sociable, and competent than are unsmiling people.
+Smiling is a well known tactic of ingratiation and social influence.
+It is a rare person who hasn't heard the phrase "Smile and the whole world smiles with you."

+Research has confirmed the cultural wisdom on smiling and has found that smiling people are perceived as more attractive, sincere, sociable and competent than are unsmiling people.
 These interpersonal effects of smiling suggest that servers may be able to increase their tip earnings by smiling at their customers.
 Kathi Tidd and Joan Lockard tested this possibility at a cocktail lounge in Seattle, Washington.

 Customers sitting alone in the lounge were used as subjects.
-The waitress who waited on these customers randomly assigned half of them to receive a large, open-mouth smile and the other half to receive a small, closedmouth smile.
+The waitress who waited on these customers randomly assigned half of them to receive a large, opened-mouth smile and the other half to receive a small, closed-mouth smile.
 Those customers receiving a small smile left an average tip of 20 cents, while those customers receiving a large smile left an average tip of 48 cents.
 This represents an increase of 140 percent!

 The average bill and tip sizes in restaurants are typically much larger than in cocktail lounges, so smiling probably will not have quite as dramatic an effect on the tips of restaurant servers as it did on the tips of the cocktail waitress in this study.
 However, these results do indicate that smiling increases tips.
-You should try giving customers big, openmouthed smiles and see how much your tips improve.
+You should try giving customers big, open-mouthed smiles and see how much your tips improve.